mohammadhasanloo/NN-CA2-1.Shallow-CNN-2.Classification-of-Chest-x-ray-Images/README.md

 In conclusion, the SCNNB architecture demonstrates strong performance in image classification tasks, with the potential for further optimization and adaptation to different datasets.

-# Chest X-Ray Image Classification for Pneumonia Detection
+# Part 2: Chest X-Ray Image Classification for Pneumonia Detection

 This repository contains code for classifying chest X-ray images to detect pneumonia.
 The code is based on the following research article: